Senior Care Costs / Aging Care Calculator

-Adult day care centers provide the elderly with supervision and social activities in a structured setting during daytime hours.
-In 2017, the national average is $72 / day with different state averages ranging from $38 - $125 / day.
+Adult day care centers provide the elderly with supervision, meals and snacks, assistance with daily living activities, and social and recreational activities in a structured setting during daytime hours.
+Some adult day care centers also provide transportation to and from the facility at no additional cost.
+In 2019, the national average is $72 / day with different state averages ranging from $35 - $136 / day.

 Adult day medical care provides the supervisory and social aspects of adult day care and offers more intensive health and therapeutic services for individuals with severe medical problems and those at risk of requiring nursing home care.
 Families should expect to pay 5% - 15% more for adult day health / medical care than for regular adult day (social) care.

-Skilled nursing residences offer 24/7 care by licensed health professionals including all housekeeping, medical and social needs.
-In 2017, the average amount being paid for a shared room is $227 / day with different state averages ranging from $145 / day to $800 / day.
+Skilled nursing residences offer 24/7 care by licensed health professionals, including all housekeeping, medical, and social needs.
+In 2019, the average amount being paid for a shared room is $245 / day with different state averages ranging from $153 / day to $963 / day.
 A shared residence usually costs 80-90% of a private one.
-Find affordable skilled nursing homes.
+Find affordable skilled nursing homes

 CCRCs are residences that provide a continuum of care from independent living to assisted living to skilled nursing.
-These are designed to enable seniors to remain in a single residential location.
+These communities are designed to enable seniors to remain in a single residential location.
 This is particularly attractive for seniors with declining health conditions or couples in mixed health.
 While CCRCs offer much for seniors, they are the most expensive long-term-care solution available.
 There is a one-time entrance fee and monthly maintenance fees.
-Entrance fees range from $60,000 - $120,000 and monthly maintenance fees from $500 to $3000.
+Entrance fees range from $80,000 - $750,000 and monthly maintenance fees from $1,300 to $5,400.
 The location and size of the residence and the senior’s current health accounts for some the wide range in costs.
 There are also three types of care contracts that play a major role in fees.